andvsilva/dataset/notebooks/README.md

 ## Tue Jul 27 17:11:31 -03 2021  (Work in progress)
 - delete features and impute mean and median to missing value

+# After analyzing the columns and considering the model we’re
+# trying to build, we can conclude that the following
+# features can be removed:

+features2removed = ['id', 'member_id', 'funded_amnt', 'funded_amnt_inv',
+                    'sub_grade', 'int_rate']

+df = df.drop(features2removed, axis=1)

+# drop the column 'issued_d' - leaks data from the future.

 - dictionary features - notebook - cleaning already.

 # To prepare the dataset feather file format to feature selection

 ```

 - [report-lending_club_loans.html](notebooks/reports/lending_club_loans.html)